BERT-based Financial Sentiment Index and LSTM-based Stock Return Predictability: Textual sentiment index construction

 \section{Textual sentiment index construction}

 In this paper, we focus on the individual-level sentiment analysis and take three listed firms in HKSE to conduct our experiment.
-More precisely, we select Tencent (0700.HK), Ping An (2318.HK), and CCB (0939.HK) as our individual stocks, and grab posts related to these three companies, respectively, from Weibo, a popular social media in China, for the time period from January 1, 2016 to December 31, 2018 on a daily basis.
-In the following, we introduce our procedure of sentiment index construction and evaluations among different ML models.
+More precisely, we select Tencent (0700.HK), Ping An (2318.HK), and CCB (0939.HK) as our individual stocks, and grab posts related to these three companies, respectively, during the time period from January 1, 2016 to December 31, 2018 on a daily basis from Weibo, a popular instant social media in China.
+In the following, we introduce our procedure of sentiment index construction and make evaluations among different ML models.